 PI Planning is probably the most important SAFe ceremony.
-The SAFe is more and more popular so I thought that it’s interesting to propose you an article to explain what the PI Planning globally.
+The SAFe is more and more popular so I thought that it’s interesting to purpose you an article to explain what the PI Planning globally.

-What is the PI Planning in SAFe?
+What is the goal of PI Planning in SAFe?

 The PI Planning (PI for Program Increment) is the ceremony that aligns all the teams of the Agile Release Train (Art) on vision and objectives for a duration of 8 weeks to 12 weeks (8 being recommended by the framework).